pr2database/pr2-website/content/home/download.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Get the PR2 database"
+title = "Get the PR2 databases"
 subtitle = ""
 +++
 ## PR2 sequence database